ivanstar/react-expense-manager/README.md

 ## Overview

 Users can insert and label their type of money expenses and incomes.
 It will keep records and calculate how much they spent, how much they made, and how much money is remaining.
+Graph display via Material-UI is utilized to assist as a visual aid for users to compare their transcations LocalStorage is implemented to save and restore data when the user revisits the application.
 If an expense or income record is outdated, users may update and delete it.

 ## Technology Used